ShreyashM17/SnapVC/Readme.md

 ### Stage Files

-Use the `ready` command to stage files:
+Use the `ready` command to stage files (the term `ready` is used instead of `stage` to emphasize that files are prepared and marked as ready for snapshotting):

 ```bash
 python main.py ready <file1> <file2>